ConnorMcF/GmodServerLogBackup/README.md

 You must create a directory named 'data' in the root of the installation.

-The SQL should look like this.
+The SQL should look like this in a table named 'logs'.
 ![Image of phpMyAdmin](http://dump.connormcf.com/1453060645)